 - Transcript of Results from most recent examinations

 A copy of the host institution’s on-line application form should be printed out, signed, and passed to the Erasmus Office to be signed and forwarded to the host institution.

-After the application deadline has passed, the host institution will send an acceptance email or letter, directly to the student, or to the CIT Erasmus Office, and you can then go ahead and make all practical arrangements for your exchange.
+After the application deadline has passed, the host institution will send an acceptance email or letter, directly to the student, or to the MTU Erasmus Office, and you can then go ahead and make all practical arrangements for your exchange.